 A Guide to the Personal Injury Claims Process – A Trip on Paving Stones

-Navigating the personal injury claim process can seem daunting.
+Navigating the personal injury claims process can seem daunting.
 There is a lot of conflicting information online about the steps involved, how long it will take, legal costs and the amount of compensation you will receive.

-At PM Law Solicitors, we’re here to support you along every step of the journey, and assist you in navigating what can be a stressful situation as easily as possible.
+At PM Law Solicitors, we’re here to support you along every step of the journey and assist you in navigating, what can be a stressful situation, as easily as possible.

 We deal with many personal injury claims, but for the sake of simplicity, in this guide we are going to look at the process you would follow if you had tripped and fallen on some uneven paving stones.